codercampos/AnimationNavigationPage/README.md

         }
 }
 ```
-- Create AnimationPage instead ContentPage and create instance of FadePageAnimation or DefaultPageAnimation or FlipPageAnimation etc in xaml or bind from ViewModel.
+- Create AnimationPage instead ContentPage and create instance of FadePageAnimation or PushPageAnimation or FlipPageAnimation etc in xaml or bind from ViewModel.
 ```csharp
 <?xml version="1.0" encoding="UTF-8"?>
 <controls:AnimationPage xmlns="http://xamarin.com/schemas/2014/forms"